dan-subic/cairn/obelisk-srd.md

 Shields, gauntlets, and helms may provide additional benefits according to their use.

 ### Sundering
-After damage is rolled, but before making any Critical Damage saves, an attacked character can choose to sunder one worn piece of armor to take 0 damage instead.
-The piece of armor is permanently destroyed.
+After damage is rolled, but before making any Critical Damage saves, an attacked character can choose to sunder a worn helmet or shield to take 0 damage instead.
+The item is permanently destroyed.

 ### Reactions
 When the PCs encounter an NPC whose reaction to the party is not obvious, the Referee may roll 2d6 and consult the following table: